What’s stamp duty?

 It’s worth checking the GOV.uk website about the latest news on leases, as assigned leases (ones that are sold to third parties) work differently.

 How can I work out what to pay?

-The Government has a handy Stamp Duty Land Tax calculator.
-It asks a few questions before you start, like whether your new property will be freehold or leasehold, so it’s a good idea to have all the info you need to hand before making a start.
-You can find the calculator on the Government website, here
+We have a handy stamp duty calculator that asks a few questions before you start, like whether your new property will be freehold or leasehold, so it’s a good idea to have all the info you need to hand before making a start.

 Can I reduce my stamp duty?

 Sometimes, like if you transfer your home’s value (for instance in a divorce) or the deeds (either as a gift or in your will).
 The GOV.uk website has lots of helpful advice about the types of situations where you might be able to reduce your stamp duty, as well as scenarios where you might need to pay more (such as if you own more than one property, or you’re a non-UK resident).

 Where does my stamp duty go?